European Union Drugs Agency: Critical Evaluation

 Limits to the effectiveness of the organisation have been identified as possible disparity in research standards and rigour between member countries.
 Efforts to standardise research and data collection are an essential element to maintaining consistency and validity in universal application throughout the European Union.
 Benefit may be gained also from more detailed and timely monitoring of emerging drug trends in fulfilling the organisation's role of providing pre-emptive responses to drug related issues.
-An additional challenge to the EMCDD is ensuring limited resources are effectively managed so as not to provide replication of research and risk becoming redundant.
+An additional challenge to the Agency is ensuring limited resources are effectively managed so as not to provide replication of research and risk becoming redundant.

-The EMCDDA is proactive in suggesting positive policy change, based on their data collection, to the organisations that can implement these changes.
+The Agency is proactive in suggesting positive policy change, based on their data collection, to the organisations that can implement these changes.
 One such change was presented in their 2015 annual report titled 'Alternatives to punishment for drug-using offenders'.
-Razmadze and colleagues in their review of the EMCDDA's report supported the contention that incarcerating drug users is placing a large financial burden on states as well as doing more harm to drug users and their families.
+Razmadze and colleagues in their review of the Agency's report supported the contention that incarcerating drug users is placing a large financial burden on states as well as doing more harm to drug users and their families.
 The evidence shows that this option criminalises offenders and promotes recidivism whereas treatment and rehabilitation programs provide the better option to keep both the drug user and the public safer.
 This alternative approach towards drug users is in keeping with the guidelines by the United Nations 1988 and the Council of the European Union in 2012.

 Acknowledgements

-In 2013, The American Library Association recognised three EMCDDA’s publications among the notable government documents of 2012.
+In 2013, The American Library Association recognised three Agency’s publications among the notable government documents of 2012.